 807 West Fourth Street

-Description: Built in 1909, this Richardsonian-Romanesque style structure is composed of marble and granite, quarried at the Avondale Quarry near Philadelphia.
+Description: Built in 1909, this Richardsonian/Romanesque-style structure is composed of marble and granite, quarried at the Avondale Quarry near Philadelphia.
 The roof is terracotta tile and copper with thick window lintels.
 There are large semi-circular arched entries, three doors with stained glass, and many arched, stained glass windows.
 The church has an eight-sided dome in the sanctuary, which includes a cross on top made of solid oak with hammered copper overlay.
-Organ Concert to be performed at a time to be determined
+Organ concert at 3 PM

 Trinity Episcopal Church